Howard Bentham: Sports Presentation & Stadium Announcer

-He is currently the stadium announcer for Bath Rugby a role he previously performed for the Worcester Warriors.
-He was also the announcer for the 2002 Hockey Competition at the Commonwealth Games in Manchester.
+He was the stadium announcer for Bath Rugby from 2017 to 2022, a role he previously performed for the Worcester Warriors.
+He was also the announcer for the 2023 Pan American Games in Santiago, Chile and voiced the 2002 Hockey Competition at the Commonwealth Games in Manchester.

 Personal life

 Bentham was born in Bedford in 1965.
-In 1984, he studied Geography and Sociology at Birmingham University and later returned to the university to complete a Post-Graduate Certificate in Primary Education.
-He currently lives in the Cotswolds.
+In 1984, he studied geography and sociology at Birmingham University and later returned to the university to complete a Post-Graduate Certificate in Primary Education.
+He currently lives in Worcestershire.

 6-a-Side World Cup

 In 2019 Howard was announced as the Stadium Announcer for 6 a side World Cup Cup in Crete run by the Socca Federation, with the assistance of UK 6 a side football giants Leisure Leagues he was the lead announcer throughout the World Cup, which was won by Russia, beating Poland in the final.